pulseq-cest/BMsim_challenge/README.md

 rounded to 4 digits yields **42.5764 MHz/T**

-We use this value everywhere in teh simulations directly and multiply it with 2pi if needed.
+We use this value everywhere in the simulations directly and multiply it with 2pi if needed.